eceisik/FeTS_Challenge_METU_FL_Team/README.md

 }
 ```

-**Validation metrics:** We used given validation default metrics but considering limited computational resources, we did not include Hausdorff Distance (include_validation_with_hausdorff = False).
+**Validation metrics:** We used the given default validation metrics but considering limited computational resources, we did not include Hausdorff Distance (include_validation_with_hausdorff = False).